pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 export const LESSONS_LIST_AVAILABLE = 'NEW_LIST_AVAILABLE';
 export const ADD_NEW_LESSON = 'ADD_NEW_LESSON';
-// ... many more evemts like these
+// ... many more events like these

 export interface Observer {
     notify(data:any);